-Increase economic growth , , , 6) Ensure investment in FCERM does not hinder but promotes economic growth in a sustainable way.
+Increase economic growth creating the conditions in which businesses can establish and thrive.
 6a) Support economic growth and regeneration through the funding of schemes and flood related activity.
-Take opportunities to enhance the environment and work with natural processes.
+Well connected waterfront city centre Take opportunities to enhance the environment and work with natural processes.
 Seeking to provide environmental benefit, including those required by the Habitats, Birds and Water Framework Directive.
-7) Promote schemes that have multiple environmental benefits.
-7a) Identify schemes and activities that fulfil WFD objectives and those that increase the use of and safeguarding of green spaces Maintain high ecological quality of River Wear, maintain bathing beaches, improve groundwater quality, Attractive city Provide access to safe, green open spaces, Environmental Reduce the impact of flooding on the environment and enhance where possible. huilt heritage and tuture development and 8) Reduce the impact of flood risk on the environment and cultural heritage 8a) Ensure FCERM schemes, maintenance and other activities do not have a detrimental affect on the environment and cultural heritage taking into account climate change. 日 Reduce the impact of flooding on the cultural heritage.
+7) Promote schemes that have multiple environmental benefits 7a) Identify schemes and activities that fulfil WFD objectives and those that increase the use of and safeguarding of green spaces Maintain high ecological quality of River Wear, maintain bathing beaches, improve groundwater quality, Attractive city Provide access to safe, green open spaces, Environmental Reduce the impact of flooding on the environment and enhance where possible. welfare of the city's environment as a key priority - green city with a strong culture of sustainability, protecting and nurturing both its built heritage and future development and ensuring that both the built and natural environments will be welcoming, accessible, attractive and of high quality.
+8) Reduce the impact of flood risk on the environment and cultural heritage 8a) Ensure FCERM schemes, maintenance and other activities do not have a detrimental affect on the environment and cultural heritage taking into account climate change.
+E Reduce the impact of flooding on the cultural heritage.
 Safeguarding and enhancing Sunderland's environmental infrastructure (enhance biodiversity, protect designated sites, habitats and species, reverse decline of SSSIs and ensure recovering condition, protect and maintain Green Belt and GI, protect heritage coast).
 Attractive city Provide access to safe, green open spaces, Promoting, enhancing and respecting Sunderland's culture and heritage. listed buildings, conservation areas of city's landscape